 In memory of our daughter, we established the Lucy Ellis Foundation with the aims of:

-According to the UK Sepsis Trust , 44,000 people lose their lives to sepsis each year.
+According to the UK Sepsis Trust , 44,000 people lose their lives to sepsis each year and growing.
 But until our daughter was admitted to hospital, we had no idea how serious it could be.

 Sepsis is a condition where the body’s response to infection injures its own tissues and organs.